 Making a Will for LGBT Individuals Has Legal Complexities

-Due to the lack of legal framework, the life of the LGBT couples in Singapore has been harder in all aspects.
+Due to the lack of a legal framework, the life of the LGBT couples in Singapore has been harder in all aspects.
 Despite Singapore accepting same-sex relationships, the country’s law still does not recognize marriage among these couples.
 The statute also does not permit them to adopt babies together.
-The babies may not also get an inheritance or share in their matrimonial properties and other assets.
-With this, how does appointing a Lasting Power of Attorney and making a will for LGBT even work?
+The babies may not get an inheritance or share in their matrimonial properties and other assets.
+With this, many are confused about appointing a Lasting Power of Attorney and making a will for LGBT.

 An Overview of LGBT Couples in Singapore

 There have been deterrents, but they don’t discourage Singaporean LGBTs from becoming parents through a number of other ways.
 They can go through extramarital and regular marital relationships, adoption, surrogacy, insemination through donor sperm, and co-parenting.

 Singapore has many such kids who are almost in complete darkness even if their parent(s) belong to the LGBT community.
 This is due to the legal, religious, and social stigma attached to them.
 Such restrictions may pull these people from coming out in the open.
 The national census of Singapore does not gather data on the country’s gender identity or sexual orientation of its citizens.
 Hence, it is not easy to figure out the number of same-sex or LGBT couples who are present locally with kids.

 However, there’s an ongoing private study quite recently that ascertains these figures and meets the needs of such families can be understood properly.

 Challenges LGBT Couples Face in Estate Planning and Inheritance